About Mat-Su Ski Club

 The Club was born out of efforts to develop the Crevasse Moraine trails in the 1980’s and the Colony High School trails in the 1990’s.
 We sponsored a small Junior Nordic ski program from 1987 to 2000.
 In 2007, as a result of our expanding role in developing the GPRA trail system, we organized as the Mat-Su Ski Club, receiving Federal non-profit 501(c)(3) status in September 2008.
 The Club has a strong history of partnering with the MatSu Borough, and with other non-profit organizations, schools, and the community to achieve big goals.
 We are always working towards opportunities for developing our community’s trail systems and facilities and for encouraging people to take advantage of them.

 The Club has over 400 adult members now.

 The Club’s core programs are self supporting.
-The Club generates income from its Junior Nordics program, Membership dues, Adult Ski Lessons program, annual fundraisers, and the sale of trail pins.
+The Club generates income from its Junior Nordics program, Membership dues, Adult Ski Lessons program and annual fundraisers.
 Support supplied by the Club for high school through FIS-level nordic races is another source of income.
 The Club recieves an annual recurring level of donations from the community; individuals, corporations, and local business’s.
 Foundation, corporate, and local community support has funded the largest infrastructure projects and capitol purchases undertaken by the Club.
-We are a volunteer driven organization, with one part time staff member.
+We are a volunteer driven organization, with three part time staff members.
 Our overhead expenses are minimal.
 Excess funds go to development of trails and facilities, and to set asides for future equipment needs.
 See the latest financial snapshot of the Club here.